-This section describes how to install, remove, and disable the Microsoft Windows 2003 Device Drivers for the tape drive.
+This section describes how to install the Microsoft Windows 2003 Device Drivers for the tape drive.

-NOTICE: Some backup software applications do not require device drivers to be loaded and, in some cases, installing device drivers could interfere with proper functioning of the application.
-Please consult the documentation for the respective application prior to loading these drivers.
+• NOTICE: Some backup software applications do not require device drivers to be loaded and, in some cases, installing device drivers could interfere with proper functioning of the application.
+See the documentation for the respective application prior to loading these drivers.